Club / stadium contact for disabled supporters

 Getting a Ticket

-For further information on purchasing a ticket please visit the Chalton Athletic website.
+For further information on purchasing a ticket, please visit the Charlton Athletic website.
+Tickets can be purchased by phone or in person.

 Information on tickets appear in the matchday programme, the daily e-mail Bulletin, the club website and the local press.